If Jesus Rose from the Dead, then (#23) Satan Was Crushed

 You might say, if he’s looking to devour someone, then he can devour me, right?

-But, look at the next verse:
+But, look at verse nine:

 Resist him, firm in your faith…